Jo-Ané du Plessis

 Jo-Ané du Plessis (née van Dyk; born 3 October 1997) is a South African track and field athlete who competes in the javelin throw.
-She is a two-time Olympian and won the silver medal in the women's javelin throw event at the 2024 Summer Olympics in Paris.
-Van Dyk is also a two-time African champion and an African Games gold, silver and bronze medallist.
+She is a two-time Olympian and won the silver medal in the women's javelin throw event at the 2024 Summer Olympics in Paris while also being a two-time African champion and multiple African Games medallist.

 Achievements

 All information taken from World Athletics profile.